C22-PS181-Product-Capstone-Bangkit/Machine-Learning/README.md

 2. Run the ipnyb file using Jupyter Notebook.
 3. Run all of the program sequentially.

+Also, I added the other method, the popularity-based model.
+How to run it? same as above.

 For further information, ask me by WA.